tinify/iMessage-Panda-sticker/README.md

 ## Compare before & after

-[TinyPNG](https://tinypng.com) uses advanced techniques to compress images.
-The differences is barely noticeable.
-Yet this image of a waving panda is compressed from 1.5MB to 492 KB.
+The compression uses advanced techniques to compress images.
+The difference is hardly noticeable but the filesize savings after compression are quite spectacular.
+The APNG image of the waving panda is compressed from 1.5 MB to 492 KB.
 You can see there is barely a visible difference.

 **Note that animated PNGs are only displayed in Firefox or Safari.
-In other browsers you only see the first frame.**
+In Google Chrome, Opera, Microsoft Edge and other browsers you only see the first frame.**

 Original APNG – 1.5MB | Optimised APNG – 492KB
 ----------------------------- | ------------------------------